Bruce A. Van Note, Commissioner

 Van Note lives in Topsham with his wife, Susan.
 They have four adult sons.
-His interests include family vacations, everything about Maine, a never-ending home renovation, hiking, and the 13-time World Champion Green Bay Packers.
+His interests include time with family, everything about Maine, a never-ending home renovation, hiking, and the 13-time World Champion Green Bay Packers.

 Angela Hinkley, Administrative Assistant to the Commissioner

 Nina Fisher was appointed by Commissioner Van Note as Deputy Commissioner in early February 2019.

 As Deputy Commissioner, Fisher oversees policy and communication matters at MaineDOT, including oversight of Legislative and Constituent Services, Public Relations, and the Office of Creative Services.

 Nina served under Commissioners Cole and Bernhardt as MaineDOT's manager of legislative and constituent services.
 She returns to MaineDOT after her most recent position as the director of government relations for the Maine Community College System.
 She brings a wealth of knowledge and over 20 years of experience at the State House, as well as expertise with state and federal policy.

 Nina is a native of Madawaska and is a 2002 graduate of the University of Southern Maine, with a B.S. in Political Science.
 She resides with her husband, Adam in Farmingdale.
 They have three children, Henry, Abbott, and Eloise.